 Chromium-coated Fuel Cladding

-Chromium is one of possible coating elements for accident tolerant fuel.
+Chromium is one of the possible coating elements for accident-tolerant fuel.
 Cr-coated zirconium cladding and other metallic-coated claddings significantly reduce the high-temperature oxidation rates.
 The coating thickness is usually between 20 and 30 mm.
-All investigated coating materials (Cr, FeCrAl, Cr-Al, CrN) are harder than zirconium alloys so if the coating is sufficiently thick (> 30μm), then mechanical properties will be modified with increased strength and reduced ductility.
+All investigated coating materials (Cr, FeCrAl, Cr-Al, CrN) are harder than zirconium alloys, so if the coating is sufficiently thick (> 30μm), then mechanical properties will be modified with increased strength and reduced ductility.
 The increased hardness of the coating materials has the benefit of potentially protecting the cladding against fretting and wear.
-Therefore Cr-coating may significantly reduce the risk for cladding damages due to debris or grid-to-rod fretting.
+Therefore Cr-coating may significantly reduce the risk of cladding damages due to debris or grid-to-rod fretting.

 But the main advantage is that the coated cladding inherits all of the benefits of the base zirconium material properties but improves its oxidation and corrosion resistance for both normal operation and accident conditions.
 According to several investigations, Cr-coated cladding exhibits significantly increased post-quench strength and residual ductility.
-The strengthening effect of the Cr-coated cladding observed at high temperature is beneficial in that it delays the time to rupture and better preserves the coolable geometry of the nuclear fuel channel by mitigation of the flow blockage.
+The strengthening effect of the Cr-coated cladding observed at high temperatures is beneficial in that it delays the time to rupture and better preserves the coolable geometry of the nuclear fuel channel by mitigating the flow blockage.
 Moreover, the corrosion of Cr-coated zirconium alloys is reduced to close to zero, thus also decreasing the hydrogen uptake by the cladding.
-The cladding will therefore not exhibit hydrogen embrittlement, leading to increased operational margins and potentially longer fuel rod irradiations.
+The cladding will, therefore, not exhibit hydrogen embrittlement, leading to increased operating margins and potentially longer fuel rod irradiations.